MaStadel/QualitativeCodingAppLorentzWorkshop/README.md

 ## Shiny App to Code Qualitative ESM data

-Here we provide a shiny app that can be used by other researchers to code qualitative ESM data based on a given coding scheme.
+Here we provide a shiny app that can be used by other researchers to code open-ended ESM data based on a given coding scheme.
 It contains several columns showing the raw observation (see screenshots below “activity_open”), the given code (“Code”), and additional information (such as feelings or who the activity was with).
 Our codes have a